Interventions for Adults

 Intensive Need Sessions

-Some individuals with autism have intensive needs that require services above and beyond standard TEACCH sessions.
+Some autistic individuals have intensive needs that require services above and beyond standard TEACCH sessions.
 Clients receiving these sessions typically have significant behavioral or emotional difficulties and have limited options for receiving services from other providers in their communities.
 TEACCH services may be available to provide more intensive and/or ongoing service to a limited number of clients.
 Typically, these sessions involve working with family members or community service providers to help them in providing direct services to an individual with autism around a variety of issues.
 The ability to provide longer-term services is based on client needs and staff availability.

 Our clinical services are provided as part of the UNC Health Care system’s UNC Faculty Physicians group.
 We currently accept the same insurance providers as UNC Health Care.
 For a complete list click here.